ahoskam/AliExpress-ESP8266-WiFi-Clock/README.md

 ## Acknowledgments

-Thanks to all contributors and the open-source community for making this project possible.
+Thanks to the open-source community for the libraries and tools that make this project possible.